"

 a. [latex]\frac{2}{3}[/latex] b. [latex]\frac{5}{7}[/latex] c. [latex]\frac{3}{8}[/latex]

-Now we introduce the fundamental law of fractions, which is followed by several examples that we can solve using this fundamental law.
+Now we introduce the fundamental law of fractions, which is followed by two theorems on equivalent fractions and examples respectively.

 Key Takeaway-The Fundamental Law of Fractions

-According to the fundamental law of fractions, if the denominator and the numerator of a fraction get changed to their multiples of the same factor, then the resulted fraction is equivalent to the original one.
-The skill of writing a fraction into its equivalent form, which is with a different denominator but has the same value of the fraction, is a critical skill when we do addition and subtraction of fractions.
+According to the fundamental law of fractions, if both the numerator and the denominator of a fraction are multiplied by the same factor, the resulting fraction is equivalent to the original one.
+The ability to write a fraction in an equivalent form—with a different denominator but the same value—is a critical skill when performing addition and subtraction of fractions.

 Example 5